-A segment is a group of visitors characterized by a defined set of attributes, interests, behaviors, preferences, or demographic, psychographic, or technographic properties.
+A BlueConic segment is a dynamic grouping of your customers or visitors characterized by a defined set of attributes, interests, behaviors, preferences, or demographic, psychographic, or technographic properties.

-Anonymous and known users can be segmented with a single filter or a complex set of filters, allowing you to engage with your users at the right moment by way of a meaningful and relevant dialogue.
-Users of your online channels can belong to multiple segments.
-For example, a single user might be included in segments: "under 35 years old", "interested in football", "referred by social media", "read December newsletter".
+Anonymous and known users can be segmented with a single filter or a complex set of filters, so you can engage with your users at the right moment with a meaningful and relevant dialogue.
+Customers and users of your online channels can belong to multiple segments.
+For example, a single user might be included in the segments "under 35 years old", "interested in football", "referred by social media", "read December newsletter".

 Organizing and managing segments